aartihn/Aarti-Nemade-Intro/README.md

 ## 🚀 Projects

 ### **[Library Management System - Java, MySQL, JDBC, JavaFX, Git](https://github.com/aartihn/Library_Management_System.git)**
-- This project is a Research Paper Management System built using Java.
-It provides a graphical user interface (GUI) for adding, viewing, and deleting research papers.
+- Library Management System project is built using Java.
+It provides a graphical user interface (GUI) for adding, viewing, and deleting books.
 The data is managed using in-memory storage with collections (e.g., ArrayList).

 ### **[Chat.com - Python, Flask](https://github.com/aartihn/Chat.com.git)**
 - Chat.com is a real-time, web-based chat application built using Flask and Socket.IO.
 It allows users to join a chat room with a username and chat with others instantly in a simple, user-friendly interface.